All Episodes

 It is a tropical club compared to the real Gitmo tragedy.

-So, Senator McCain, when are you going to go see the really bad Gitmo.
+So, Senator McCain, when are you going to go see the really bad Gitmo?

-Here's Jennifer in Havlock, North Carolina.
+Here's Jennifer in Havelock, North Carolina.

 Hi, Jennifer.